nbulger1/team-profile-generator/README.md

 ### Node Package Manager

 To start, I installed the necessary packages for this application from npm including "inquirer" for command-line prompting and "jest" for testing.
 These packages were then required in my index.js file at the top of the file.

+## Prompt Questions

+The questions used in the npm inquirer were put into a question array within the index.js file.
+The first question asks for an employee type to determine future questions, as some questions are only asked for certain employees.
+I also added in validation for the employee's email.
+For future development, I would like to validate more of the user inputs.

 ## Classes